Jannyboy313/benzine-verbruik/README.md

 - Put the image on the server

 Now you can put these images in a swarm by a stack.yml file or run them manually/docker compose.

+## Documentation
+This readme is a form of documentation for the project ofcourse, but there is more! <br />
+The api uses swagger as documentation tool for all the endpoints, this can be found on localhost:port/api-docs when the api is running. <br />
+The angular webapplication doesn't contain any documentation **yet** this will be added in the future.